Insider Tips for First-time Travelers to India

 Shopping is not compulsory in India, but it is definitely necessary!
 Hand-woven tapestry, jewelry, scarves, and saris are common souvenirs, but remember that, everything is negotiable.

 Free Baggage Allowance

-Many international travelers are allowed 30 kgs for checked bags on international flights but only allowed 15-25 kgs on domestic flights when travelling around India.
+Many international travelers are allowed 30 kgs of checked bags on international flights but are only allowed 15-25 kgs on domestic flights when traveling around India.
 They have to pay excess baggage fees.
-Good news is Air India recently announced to increases domestic free checked baggage allowance to 25 kgs from the previous 15 kgs.
-It is also advised to leave extra space in your luggage in case you may hunt some amazing souvenirs!
+The good news is Air India recently announced to increase in domestic free checked baggage allowance to 25 kgs from the previous 15 kgs.
+It is also advised to leave extra space in your luggage in case you may hunt for some amazing souvenirs!